SteveJustin1963/Chladni/README.md

 # Ernst Chladni, Chladni figures, and the "Fractansistor" project.

-1. **Fractansistor Project (GitHub)**:
-   - The project by SteveJustin1963 explores the intersection of fractals and electronics, specifically focusing on recreating Chladni figures using electronic components and software.
-It may involve simulations or hardware to visualize these patterns dynamically.
+- explore the intersection of fractals and electronics, specifically focusing on recreating Chladni figures using electronic components and software. we can try simulations and hardware to visualize these patterns dynamically.

-2. **Paul Bourke’s Geometry (Chladni Figures)**:
+- Paul Bourke’s Geometry (Chladni Figures) looks at Chladni figures,
-   - Paul Bourke’s page provides an in-depth look at Chladni figures, which are patterns formed by vibrating surfaces covered with particles.
-It includes the mathematical and physical principles behind how these patterns emerge based on the frequency and mode of vibration.
+- which are patterns formed by vibrating surfaces covered with particles.
+- It includes the mathematical and physical principles behind how these patterns emerge based on the frequency and mode of vibration.

-3. **Journal of Mathematics and Science: Collaborative Explorations**:
-   - The paper discusses Chladni figures from a scientific and mathematical perspective, providing insights into their formation, significance, and applications in understanding wave behavior and resonance.
-It may also explore educational approaches for teaching these concepts.

-This sources suggests an exploration into Chladni patterns, their mathematical modeling, and their application in electronics through the Fractansistor project.
+- we can explore Chladni patterns, their mathematical modeling, and their application in electronics through the Fractansistor project.

 ### TEC-1 mint code
 - warning - concept code
-- add more ram, will not fit in 2k system
+- need to add more ram, will not fit in 2k
-- expect it to fail epically then puch yourself in the nuts
+- when the code fails then push yourself in the nuts

 #### **Purpose**